TogAr2/MinestomPvP/README.md

 - register a custom packet listener for `ClientKeepAlivePacket`

 These effects can be disabled by using `MinestomPvP.init(false, false)`.

+> [!CAUTION]
-It is however **not** recommended to disable the custom player implementation, since it makes some important changes to handling of player movement.
+> It is **not** recommended to disable the custom player implementation, since it makes some important changes to handling of player movement.

 If you are using a custom player implementation yourself, it is recommended to extend `CombatPlayerImpl`, or implement `CombatPlayer` in a similar fashion.
 Your implementation needs to be registered after the call to `MinestomPvP.init()`.

 The custom packet listener increases the accuracy of latency measurements between server and clients, which is used in the latency-compensated `FairKnockbackFeature`.
+> [!NOTE]
-If you are using `FairKnockbackFeature`, you may also benefit from decreasing the keep-alive-delay server flag.
+> If you are using `FairKnockbackFeature`, you may also benefit from decreasing the `minestom.keep-alive-delay` server flag.

 To allow explosions, you have to register an explosion supplier to every instance in which they are used.
 Implementations of `ExplosionFeature` might provide an explosion supplier.